 Hard Shell Roof Top Tents

 When choosing a hard shell roof top tent, you’ll have some design decisions to make.
 A number of different materials are used in construction that can affect the longevity, comfort, and durability of the tent.
 There are also a few useful features to look out for that can affect useability.
-In this section, I’ll outline a few of the most important things to consider when buying a hard shell roof top tent.
+In this section, I’ll outline a few of the most important things to consider.

 Most hard shells are made of either fiberglass or aluminum.
 Both materials are durable, long lasting, and offer plenty of structural strength.
 They each have their own benefits and drawbacks.